-While there is not a clear definition of neumorphism yet, we could safely say that it is an interactive (with a question mark) type of design that mimics real-life objects.
-It originates from skeuomorphism and we ‘ve seen it in almost every type of web component, be it buttons, cards, etc making the users think that they press a real button, see a real card, etc.
+While there is no clear definition of neumorphism yet, we could safely say that it is an interactive (with a question mark) type of design that mimics real-life objects.
+It originates from skeuomorphism and we‘ve seen it in almost every kind of web component, be it buttons, cards, etc making the users think that they press a real button, see a real card, etc.

 Now that you know what it is, let me explain why neumorphism lacks the potential to stay, at least the way it was introduced to us.

 Accessibility is one of the main reasons.
-While this cool button that looks like it is real is certainly beautiful, it doesn’t mean that if put out in the web ocean it will be visible by anyone.
+While this cool button that looks real is certainly beautiful, it doesn’t mean that if put out in the web ocean it will be visible by anyone.
 The web is not a one-size-fits-all and certain issues will appear if you will try to utilize neumorphism to its fullest.

-Another accessibility issue that we have seen happen is that users get easily confused with the next action we want them to take because their brain has been trained in having specific interactions with the system.
+Another accessibility issue that we have seen happen is that users get easily confused with the next action we want them to take because their brain has been trained to have specific interactions with the system.